 Horizons at Norwalk Community College (HNCC) first opened in 2013.
-We are now preparing for our fifth Summer Program in 2017!
+We are now preparing for our sixth Summer Program in 2018!
 HNCC is an affiliate of a national network of student enrichment programs designed to encourage students from a diverse low income population to explore new worlds and to realize their full potential, in partnership with host independent schools, colleges, and universities.

 The first Horizons program was founded in 1964 on the New Canaan Country School campus.
-There are now 51 Horizons programs in 17 states, serving more than 4,500 students from Pre-K through 12th grade.
-HNCC is one of eight Horizons programs in Connecticut – at New Canaan Country School, Brunswick School, Ethel Walker School, Foote School, Greens Farms Academy, Sacred Heart University and Western Connecticut State University.
+There are now 52 Horizons programs in 17 states, serving more than 5,000 students from Pre-K through 12th grade.
+HNCC is one of seven Horizons programs in Connecticut – at New Canaan Country School, Brunswick School, Ethel Walker School, Foote School, Greens Farms Academy, and Sacred Heart University.

 Connecticut has one of the widest educational achievement gaps in the nation.
 This measures the unequal or inequitable distribution of educational results and benefits of Connecticut students.
 Horizons’ enrichment programs help to close that gap, as well as stem the “summer slide” of learning loss that occurs during vacation.